 If you are a recent MBA graduate you have nothing to worry about.
 You will land that job you are looking for.
-Globally, 76% of companies plan to hire MBAs in 2019, compared to 67% of companies who hired MBA graduates in 2018, according to EFMD.
+According to EFMD, 76% of companies worldwide plan to hire MBAs in 2019, compared to 67% of companies who hired MBA graduates in 2018.

 As we mentioned earlier, globally the number of companies that are willing to hire MBA graduates has increased.
 However, that number has decreased in the US from 2017 to 2019, according to the Graduate Management Admissions Council, known as GMAC.
 The phenomenon is different in the European Union, where, on the contrary, the number increased from last year.
 In fact, nearly 7 in 10 companies plan to hire MBAs in 2019.

 Companies know the kind of training and experience that MBA graduates gain during their studies.
 In fact, a person that receives such a degree knows how to manage a business from top to bottom.
 He or she is suited to train people who have not walked down the same path.
 Hiring MBA graduates is also valuable because they bring the latest business thinking to your organization, create opportunities, understand and have experience of global business issues, and be self-directed.

 What jobs do MBA graduates get?

 When choosing what to study it is always important to ask ourselves what we would like to do in the future.
 It could be hard to identify something that we would like to do for the rest of our lives, but technically everyone has an idea of what they like to do.
 With an MBA degree, the career paths available are many.
 Graduates could work as Investment Fund Managers, Investment Bankers, Marketing Managers, Sales Managers, and so on.
 Some of the top companies that hire MBA graduates are Amazon, Apple, Facebook, JP Morgan, Microsoft, and Walt Disney.

 What Is The Average Salary For An MBA Graduate?